MicrosoftDocs/mesh-docs/mesh/Resources/mesh-toolkit-release-notes.md

 * It's no longer necessary to add `Microsoft.Mesh.VisualScripting.xml` to version control.
 If it has been previously deployed into your Unity project, it can be safely deleted and removed from version control.
 (25922)

-* In the **Local Script Scope** component, the **Share visual script variables on this Game Object** setting now defaults to being off when a new instance of this component is added to the scene.
+* In the **Local Script Scope** component, the **Share visual script variables on this GameObject** setting now defaults to being off when a new instance of this component is added to the scene.
 Existing instances are unaffected.
 (26551)

 * The special script nodes injected by Mesh at runtime have significantly improved visuals and handling now (30925):